illusionist-osmin/vscode-wordcount/README.md

-# VSCode - WordCount README
+# VSCode - CharacterCount README

 This is a simple extension that illustrates a number of concepts when it comes to writing extensions for VS Code.